 Effective August 7, 2014, the Company entered into an agreement with Venturex Consulting and Jeannine P.M.
-Webb (principal of Venturex Consulting), the CFO of the Company, which agreement was amended on February 16, 2015 to include the services of Secretary; effective February 1, 2014, the Company entered into a consulting agreement, which agreement was replaced by an employment agreement on November 1, 2015, with Michael D. McInnis, the Chairman, President and CEO of the Company.
-Mr. McInnis resigned as President and CEO of the Company effective October 31, 2017, and assumed the position of Executive Chairman effective November 1, 2017; effective December 1, 2017, the Company entered into agreement with Paul G. Anderson, the President and COO of the Company (collectively, the "Named Executives").
+Webb (principal of Venturex Consulting), the CFO of the Company, which agreement was amended on February 16, 2015 to include the services of Secretary; effective November 1, 2017, the Company entered into an employment agreement with Michael D. McInnis, the Executive Chairman of the Company; effective December 1, 2017, the Company entered into agreement with Paul G. Anderson, the President and COO of the Company (collectively, the "Named Executives").

-By way of an agreement dated effective August 7, 2015 between the Company, Venturex Consulting and Jeannine P.M.
+By way of an agreement dated effective August 7, 2014 between the Company, Venturex Consulting and Jeannine P.M.
 Webb, Ms. Webb's position as CFO of the Company was affirmed.
 The agreement was amended effective February 16, 2015 to add the position of Secretary.
 Ms. Webb is compensated on an hourly rate, and expected to contribute a sufficient number of hours to fulfill her duties as CFO and Secretary of the Company.
 Pursuant to the agreement, as amended, between the Company and Ms. Webb, either party can terminate the agreement on 90 days' notice.